 - large dutch oven

-- Combine Ingredients: In large pot add meat, onion, garlic, carrots and dried peppers.
+- Combine Ingredients: In large pot add meat, onion, garlic, carrots, bay leaves and dried peppers.
 Cover with water.
 (This uses my large 7 qt pot and fills it to the top!)

 - Add Seasonings: Add chicken bouillon, oregano, cumin and salt, stir to combine.
 Bring to a boil.